For your convenience, we have compiled a list of post-operative care instructions for many of the surgical procedures we perform.

 The Risk of Surgery

-Weigh the potential advantages and risks of the procedure in reaching a decision.
+Weigh the potential advantages and risks of the procedure when reaching a decision.
 Your doctor will explain these to you in detail as it specifically applies to your medical condition and the type of procedure being considered.

 Surgical Complications